Yedomon/plastomics101/README.md

 ## Variation Hotspots within Chloroplast Genomes of Sesamum and Cerathoteca species

 Despite the high-colinearity of the chloroplast genomes within Sesamum and Cerathoteca species, substancial variations were noted mainly in SSC regions (Figure Nucleotide diversity).
 The nucleotide diversity calculation revealed a peak value located in the ycf1 followed by ndhA, ndhE, psaC-ndh-D and ndhF regions.
 To estimate their discrimiatory power, we inferred the phylogenetic tree using each gene.
 As a result, ycf1, psaC-ndhD, and ndhF genes clearly distinguished the taxon as depicted earlier with a set of 75 and 80 coding genes respectively.
 Therefore, they could be used as a marker to delineate Sesamum and Cerathotheca species since several species are not yet well characterized at both morphologic and cytogenetic levels.
 Besides, C. sesamoides and S. radiatum exhibited a consistent monophylentic pattern for all divergent genes except ndhE, confirming the evolutionnary relationship (hybridization) between these two specific species.

+## Codon usage analysis

+Codon usage bias was examined by computing the Relative Synonymous Codon Usage (RSCU) ([Sharp and Cowe (1991)](https://onlinelibrary.wiley.com/doi/10.1002/yea.320070702)).
+RSCU represents the observed frequency of a codon divided by the expected frequency.
+A lack of bias referred to those codons with RSCU values close to 1.
+Globally, slight variation of RSCU were found within Sesamum and Cerathoteca species (Figure Heat map of relative synonymous codon usage (RSCU) values among Sesamum and Cerathoteca species.).
+A total of 27 core codons exhibited RSCU > 1, of which 24 were adenine/thymine-ending codons, one guanine-ending codons and two cytosine-ending codons.
+In contrast, guanine- or cytosine-ending codons mostly exhibited RSCU < 1.
+The most biased codon was found for the stop codon TAA (RSCU = 1.55 +/- 0.01) while the less biased was detected for the stop codon TAG (RSCU = 0.69 +/- 0.01).
+Similar trend of A-T biased condon usgae was observed for others plant species [Biju et al 2019](https://acsess.onlinelibrary.wiley.com/doi/full/10.3835/plantgenome2019.04.0032), [Wang et al., 2017](https://www.mdpi.com/1422-0067/18/11/2288).

+Interestingly, by examining the heatmap with species cluster, the phylogenetic tree topology is concordant with the coding sequence based tree inferencwe; indicating the robust estimation of phylogenetic relationship based on codon usage as observed in a wide range of families [Wu et al. 2021](https://www.nature.com/articles/s41598-021-94137-0#Sec2) [(Chi et al 2020)](https://www.mdpi.com/2223-7747/9/11/1605), [(Gao et al 2019)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0218817), [(Wang et al 2016)](https://www.frontiersin.org/articles/10.3389/fpls.2016.00280/full)

 ## Long and Simple Sequence Repeats